AzureAiDevs/hub/website/blog/2023-aia/2023-04-05-copilot-form-recognizer/index.md

  -->

-1. GitHub Copilot uses AI to revolutionize programming.
+- Why use GitHub Copilot.
-2. CoPilot increase efficiency and productivity for developers.
+- Build a receipt app with GitHub Copilot and Azure Form Recognizer
-3. A tutorial is provided on how to integrate Python with the Azure Form Recognizer API using GitHub Copilot
+- Copilot increase efficiency and productivity for developers.

 <!--
 - Main point 1